 Lessen your risk

 Keep your personal and business overheads as low as possible.
-Don't get seduced by big fancy office space or nice cars.
+Don't get seduced by big fancy office space or beautiful cars.
 Don't go nuts on spending.
 When you freelance, you need to lessen your risk.
-This takes the pressure off earning so much money and means you can be fussy about the work you take on.
+It takes the pressure off earning so much money and means you can be fussy about the work you take on.
 But if you want to retain that professional image, get a virtual business address, a virtual secretary and anything else that helps you to look 'top dog'.

 Sort your branding